On automorphisms of semistable G-bundles with decorations

 \begin{proof}[Proof of Theorem \ref{thm: main theorem}] After Lemma \ref{lemma: unipotent points}, we are only left to show that $K_x$ is finite.
 For this it suffices to prove that the dimension of $K_x$ is $0$, because $K_x$ is of finite type.
-We will show this by degenerating to the boundary of the stack $\mathfrak{X}$.
+We will show $\mathrm{dim}(K_x)=0$ by degenerating to a closed point of the stack $\mathcal{M}$.

-Let $\mathfrak{Z}$ denote the scheme-theoretic closure of the morphism $p: Spec(k) \to \mathfrak{X}$ \cite[\href{https://stacks.math.columbia.edu/tag/0CMH}{Tag 0CMH}]{stacks-project}.
-We have that $\mathfrak{Z}$ is of finite type over $k$, and so it contains a closed point $z$.
+Let $\mathfrak{Z}$ denote the scheme-theoretic closure of the morphism $p: \mathrm{Spec}(k) \to \mathcal{M}$ \cite[\href{https://stacks.math.columbia.edu/tag/0CMH}{Tag 0CMH}]{stacks-project}.
+We have that $\mathfrak{Z}$ is of finite type and quasiseparated over $k$, and so it contains a closed point $z$ by \cite[\href{https://stacks.math.columbia.edu/tag/0DQN}{Tag 0DQN}]{stacks-project}.
 Let $U \to \mathfrak{Z}$ be a neighborhood of $z$ in the smooth topology, with $U$ a scheme of finite type over $k$.
-By construction, there exists a dense open subset of $U$ whose points map to $p$ under the composition $U \to \mathfrak{Z} \to \mathfrak{X}$.
+By construction, there exists a dense open subset of $U$ whose points map to $p$ under the composition $U \to \mathfrak{Z} \to \mathcal{M}$.
 Choose a closed point $u \in U(k)$ that maps to $z$.
-After further replacing $U$ with an affine neighborhood of $u$ inside an irreducible component, we obtain an affine integral scheme of finite type $U$ with a morphism $\widetilde{p}: U \to \mathfrak{X}$ such that every point in a dense open subset $V \subset U$ is sent to $p$, and at least one point $u \in U(k)$ is sent to the closed point $z$ of $\mathfrak{X}$.
+After further replacing $U$ with an affine neighborhood of $u$ inside an irreducible component, we obtain an affine integral scheme of finite type $U$ with a morphism $\widetilde{p}: U \to \mathcal{M}$ such that every point in a dense open subset $V \subset U$ is sent to $p$, and at least one point $u \in U(k)$ is sent to the closed point $z$ of $\mathcal{M}$.
 This is the degeneration we will use.

-Consider the group scheme $\text{Aut}(\widetilde{p}) \to U$.
-By construction, we know that the restriction of $\text{Aut}(\widetilde{p})$ to every point in $V \subset U$ is isomorphic to the original automorphism group $\text{Aut}(p)$.
-On the other hand, since $u$ maps a closed point of the stack $\mathfrak{X}$ that admits an adequate moduli space, $\text{Aut}(\widetilde{p})|_u$ is geometrically reductive.
+Consider the group scheme $\mathrm{Aut}(\widetilde{p}) \to U$.
+By construction, we know that the restriction of $\mathrm{Aut}(\widetilde{p})$ to every point in $V \subset U$ is isomorphic to the original automorphism group $\mathrm{Aut}(p)$.
+On the other hand, since $u$ maps a closed point of the stack $\mathcal{M}$ that admits an adequate moduli space, $\mathrm{Aut}(\widetilde{p})|_u$ is geometrically reductive.